José Cojuangco: Death

 He died on August 21, 1976.

+Demetria & Cojuangco's graves at their family mausoleum (Manila Memorial Park – Sucat).

 He died during the darkest days of the Martial Law.
 All of his businesses were under extreme scrutiny by the Marcoses.

 Many banks refused to extend credit for fear of government retaliation.
 Only Chinabank of Binondo, whose owners Don Pepe assisted when they themselves were just starting out, defied the government and helped him.
 (His granddaughter Victoria Eliza Cojuangco Aquino or Viel, would later marry into this banking family now headed by former Ambassador to the Vatican Howard Dee).

 His sons Pete and Peping lost the bid to own the Philippine Long Distance Telephone Company after it was awarded to Monching Cojuangco, Antonio Meer, and brother-in-law Oscar Ongsiako.
 Monching's wife, Imelda Ongsiako, was a "Blue Lady" of Imelda Marcos and wedding sponsor to presidential daughter Irene Marcos Araneta.

 His First United Bank was renamed and was spun off by President Marcos as a front to illegally collect coconut levy funds, hence the reason why United Coconut Planters Bank is sometimes referred to as Cocobank.

 The transportation companies he owned with the Lopa family were also lost to Marcos cronies.
 Benjamin "Kokoy" Romualdez, brother of Philippine First Lady Imelda Marcos, took over the First Manila Management Corp., the mother company of Mantrade (which handled the distribution of Ford Motors and other motor vehicles) and the Pantranco bus company (painted with vibrant hearts of every color, the fleet earned the moniker "Lovebus"), shortly after the death of Cojuangco's business partner, Manuel Lopa, Sr., in 1974.
 (With his death, the conglomerate lost their immunity from the Marcoses, since Lopa shared a close friendship with Imelda's late uncle, Daniel Romualdez y Zialcita, Speaker Pro Tempore of the Philippine Congress, who died suddenly via a heart attack, a few months before his niece Imelda Marcos rose as Philippine First Lady, in 1965.)
 Lopa's son (and Cojuangco's son-in-law), Ricardo "Baby" Lopa, was then ousted from the company.